 To better serve you, we accept most QUEST and QUEST Expanded Access Health Plans.

-We also accept *TRICARE Prime, TRICARE Standard and TRICARE for Life.
+We also accept TRICARE Select, TRICARE for Life.
 Make sure to have your SPONSOR ID Number with you at time of Urgent Care visit.

 HOW DO CO-PAYS, COINSURANCE AND DEDUCTIBLES WORK?